Pistos/angular-sinatra-authentication-example/README.md

 Refer to the nginx or Apache example configurations for suggestions on how to map the /api route to the Sinatra application, and how to serve the Angular index file.

-Each user has a numeric access level.
-The higher the number, the more access they have.
-Assign access levels to pages and to API endpoints to restrict access.